 Learning Center Seattle

-Learning Center Seattle helps learners improve their lives through one–on–one education advocacy and case management services as well as tuition–free college.
-Our instructors, case manager, education advocates and tutors can help you at every step of the way – from completing your GED®, to finishing your degree or technical training, and even finding employment.
+Learning Center Seattle helps learners improve their lives through one-on-one education advocacy and case management services as well as tuition-free college at any of the Seattle colleges up to an AA degree.
+Our instructors, case managers, education advocates and tutors can help you at every step of the way - from completing your GED®, to finishing your degree or technical training, and even finding employment.
 Learning Center Seattle is an Open Doors 1418 youth reengagement program.

 At Learning Center Seattle, you'll find the tools you need to succeed both in and out of the classroom.

 The Learning Center Seattle program is free of charge to eligible students, who are 16 to 21 years old and have not completed high school but want to earn their GED® to go on to college, technical training and/or start a career.
+Eligible students may enroll with a prior GED® certificate to work employment goals or pursue college as well.
 The Learning Center Seattle program provides the following services and resources to students:

-- Free preparation for the GED® and college entrance exams (COMPASS, Wonderlic)
+- Free preparation for the GED® and college entrance exams (Wonderlic, ALEKS)

-- Free vouchers to take the the GED® pre–tests, GED® official tests, and college entrance exams
+- Free vouchers to take the the GED® Ready tests, GED® official tests, and college entrance exams

 - Learn–at–your–own–pace college atmosphere